polygeist111/artificial-inferno/README.md

 - Develop NGINX stuff for dev server
   - Connect server to artificialinferno.com domain
   - Upgrade with Gunicorn to proper production configuration
+- Add route for API passthrough to link to a "how to use the API" doc README on project github
+  - write said README
+- add favicon on apex and API domains